 Welcome |

-The Bureau of Labor Statistics forecasts that jobs for waiters and waitresses will increase by about ten percent between 2021 and 2031.
-This growth rate is faster than the average for all US jobs.
+The Bureau of Labor Statistics forecasts that waiter and waitress jobs will increase by about 10% between 2021 and 2031.
+This growth rate is faster than the average for all U.S. jobs.

 You can get more interviews in this growing field if you tailor your resume for each application.
-One great way to do this is by adding brief descriptions of the restaurants where you’ve worked in brackets right next to or below the restaurant name.
+One great way to do this is by briefly describing the restaurants where you’ve worked in brackets right next to or below the restaurant name.
 Restaurant descriptions let you show any similarities between your past workplaces and the one that posted the job.
 For instance, maybe you’ve worked for restaurants of a similar size, cuisine, or service philosophy.
 By adding these details to your descriptions, you can make your resume that much more relevant to each new waiter or waitress job opportunity.

-In nearly all cases, you should use a Combination (or Hybrid) resume because it’s easiest for hiring managers to learn about your pertinent skills and experience – it’s also easiest for you to modify based on your job goals.
+In nearly all cases, use a Combination (or Hybrid) resume because it’s most accessible for hiring managers to learn about your pertinent skills and experience – it's also easiest to modify based on your job goals.

 Craft your perfect resume in minutes